 Tina Aliprandi, 93 year old violinist

 In Viva Verdi we follow the camera through a palatial building called Casa Verdi built by Giuseppe Verdi in 1896, whose purpose he described as, “ accommodating old singers not favored by fortune…the poor dear companions of my lifetime!
 Believe me, my friend, that home is truly my most beautiful work.”
 It is a living testament to what happens when artistic purpose is protected rather than retired.
 “It really is true that this music staves off so many deficits including dementia and Alzheimer’s,” La Monte explained.
 Each one of the residents at one point or another says, “This is a dream come true for me.
 Verdi has saved me.
 This is a dream for me to be able to sing.”
-Lina Vasta, this incredible soprano , at 91 had some of her singing go viral on YouTube.”
+Lina Vasta, this incredible soprano , at 91 had some of her singing go viral on YouTube.Nominated for Best Original Song except here it's a stunning aria created by Nicholas Pike .
 Click here for article/interview

 You may also like